It’s the age-old question. As a freelance blogger, do I need a niche? If I do, how do I choose a profitable blogging

 Always remember that picking a freelance blogging niche (or niches) is all about trial and error.
 There’s no right or wrong way to pick a niche and the niche you choose is entirely your decision.

 And what if one niche isn’t going according to plan?
 What if you can’t find high-paying work in that niche or you’re struggling to write about a topic that you thought you were an expert in?

 Well, simply choose another niche, hun.
-No judgement here.
+No judgment here.

 Niche(s): Digital marketing for small businesses including content marketing, email marketing, blogging tips, social media marketing and sales page marketing

 “I did not choose this niche; instead, it revealed itself after trying to find freelance writing jobs.
 At first, my niche was about natural health and education and as I researched how to market my freelance writing business, I fell in love with this niche!

 Then, as luck would have it, a prospect reached out to me and asked if I would like to write about social media marketing.
 I did not let them know that this was new territory for me.
 Instead, I did have a sample in my growing portfolio about social media and that helped me land this client.

-So when looking back, I decided on my niche, tried to find gigs in that niche but was unlucky.
-But, I still built my portfolio with somewhat random topics and was able to land a client in a niche I was interested in – digital marketing.”
+So when looking back, I decided on my niche and tried to find gigs in that niche, but I was unlucky.
+I still managed to build my portfolio with somewhat random topics before I was finally able to land a client in a niche I was interested in – digital marketing.”

 Niche: B2B marketing

 “I chose my freelance writing niche after working in-house at an SEO agency.
 I was their main copywriter, meaning I worked on content pieces for any client.
 From wall cladding manufacturers to pet insurance, it was varied, to say the least!

 This helped me to suss-out the type of writing I wanted to do.
 I got the chance to work on several pieces of content for several clients, but I eventually found that I enjoyed writing for the agency itself, more than the clients… Hence why I’m now a B2B marketing copywriter!”